MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 The first command uses the **AsByteStream** parameter to get the stream of bytes from the file.
 The **Raw** parameter ensures that the bytes are returned as a `[System.Byte[]]`.
-If the **Raw** parameter was absent, the return value would be a stream of bytes, which would be interpreted by PowerShell as `[System.Object[]]`.
+If the **Raw** parameter was absent, the return value is a stream of bytes, which is interpreted by PowerShell as `[System.Object[]]`.

 ## PARAMETERS